Srgiomndz/mango-api/README.md

 Some additions that I would like to add are:

-add style.css (very bland atm)
+Add style.css (very bland atm)

-add CI/CD with fly.io and github actions for practice!
+Add CI/CD with fly.io and GitHub actions for practice!

 ## Lessons Learned:

 I deployed this project using Fly.io and loved how easy the process was!